CadenceAKirby/Flight-Booking-Simulator/README.md

 ## Prerequisites
 - JDK 11+
 - Maven
-- Access to a SQL Server instance with the course-provided base tables (FLIGHTS, CARRIERS, MONTHS, WEEKDAYS)
+- Access to a SQL Server instance with the base tables (FLIGHTS, CARRIERS, MONTHS, WEEKDAYS)

 ## Setup
 1. Copy `dbconn.properties` from the course starter or fill in the values: